intercity/chef-repo/CONTRIBUTING.md

 cd ..
 ```

-The prepare your machine using:
+Then it's time to prepare your vagrant machine for working with chef.
+So let's bootstrap chef using this command:

 ```
 bundle exec knife solo prepare intercity@localhost -p 2222 -P intercity
 ```

 When that's done you'll get a `nodes/localhost.json` file back.
 You can edit your runlist and add your data there in order to test it.
+Check the sample [nodes/sample_host.json](nodes/sample_host.json) if you need inspiration.

 Then finally run